The Age of Pleasure: Critical reception

 Charles Lyons-Burt of Slant Magazine called it "ironic that the first album where Monáe has completely freed herself of the messianic android character that she embodied throughout The Archandroid and The Electric Lady is the one on which she sounds the most inhuman" as they adopt a "droll deadpan with which she conveys her swagger" that makes them come off as "surprisingly joyless" on several tracks.
 Lyons-Burt still complimented its "energy" as compared to their other longer works and called it their "hookiest, most pop-forward album".
 Okla Jones of ESSENCE wrote about the change in Monáe's sound, saying, "In what has become a dynamic shift from earlier records, Monáe has blended together the genres of Afrobeats, pop, R&B, reggae and soul to create an anthem for liberation, sexuality, and self-love with The Age of Pleasure."

 Heven Haile of Pitchfork described the album as a "rapturous Afrofuturistic sound collage for sunny days and sticky nights" and commented that "Monáe flourishes in a Pan-African utopia" that, while not "as intricate as their sci-fi novellas or as electrifyingly innovative as The ArchAndroid", is "a bacchanal in the haven Monáe constructed for themself".
 Neil McCormick of The Telegraph wrote that "Nothing feels overdone or excessive" and called Monáe "an artful orchestrator of bands and guest stars [who] employs an impressive guest list of collaborators with care".
 He felt that if there is one caveat, it is that it "lacks the dizzying splendour of Monae's earlier epics.
 But on its own down and dirty terms, The Age of Pleasure is sheer pleasure".

-Veteran critic Robert Christgau cautioned listeners not to make the mistake of overlooking the lyrics amidst Monae's musicality, while summing up her achievement with the idea that she "bets her iconicity on her pan‑sexuality and comes out on top of a crowded field that includes Megan the Stallion, SZA, and Amaarae".
+Veteran critic Robert Christgau cautioned listeners not to make the mistake of overlooking the lyrics amidst Monáe's musicality, while summing up her achievement with the idea that she "bets her iconicity on her pan‑sexuality and comes out on top of a crowded field that includes Megan the Stallion, SZA, and Amaarae".
 He also singled out "Water Slide" as a "secret classic".